 The Maisie Dobbs Series by Jacqueline Winspear

 I discovered this series and I absolutely love it!
-As you can tell, I’m hauling through all of the books.
-It’s set in post-WWI England and Maisie is a psychologist/investigator.
+I hauled through all of the books during the summer.
+The start of the series is set in post-WWI England and Maisie is a psychologist/investigator.
 There’s a bit of historical fiction mixed with mystery, which is totally my sweet spot.
 And they’re not super dark.
 I can’t do dark, creepy, gross stuff.
-I haven’t had a bad one yet.
+There isn’t a single bad book.
 They’re all well written with very different story lines that never feel procedural.
 Highly recommend!!
+I do think it is best to read them in order because there are some continuing storylines but I suppose you could read them out of order.

 - Maisie Dobbs (audiobook)